JasonKxx/PythonLearning/README.md

 # PythonLearning
 Hi
-this is my fist learning python online
+this is my first learning python online